 Former Principal Hydrogeologist for the NSW Office of Water and recipient of the Public Service Medal (PSM), Mr Williams has 40 years of experience in the NSW public sector and is one of the most distinguished groundwater practitioners in Australia.
 Mr Williams had lectured at the Australian Groundwater School for over 20 years and is currently providing independent advice to the NSW Government on the Narrabri Gas Project.

-Dr Chris Armstrong is the Acting NSW Chief Scientist & Engineer.
+Dr Chris Armstrong was the Acting NSW Chief Scientist & Engineer between January and August 2018.
 A recipient of the Public Service Medal (PSM), Dr Armstrong has a PhD in chemistry from the University of Sydney.
 Dr Armstrong has over 14 years of experience in science and research portfolios in the NSW public sector.
 Dr Armstrong supported the previous Chief Scientist & Engineer on topics such as Coal Seam Gas, Thirlmere Lakes, and on measuring cumulative impacts in the catchment.

 Secretariat support for the Independent Expert Panel is provided by the Office of the Chief Scientist & Engineer.